kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 * Every value is stored in the stack, registers are not utilized properly.
 * No [Intermediate Representation](https://en.wikipedia.org/wiki/Intermediate_representation) or [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Code generation combined with parsing.

-Please note that these simplifications significantly reduces the quality of the code that we generate.
 Modern compilers are often millions of lines of code compared to our ~1000 lines.

 ## Tokenization(Lexing)

 It's useful that we think of the code as a series of tokens.
 Tokens are like words.
 We essentially assign each token a class like; identifier, number, left parenthesis, right parenthesis, operator, etc. This helps us understand the contents of code (which is just text) and makes it easier for us to parse it later.

-Essentially tokenizer takes in text in the __form of:__
+Essentially the tokenizer takes in text in the __form of:__
 ```c
     asd () {